Zurnaz/serverless-gitlab-ci-example/README.md

-# serverless gitlab ci example
+# serverless GitLab ci example

-Example ci/cd pipeline for serverless framework based on gitlab.
+Example CI/CD pipeline for Serverless framework based on GitLab.

 ## Features

 - Linting
 - Unit testing
 - e2e testing against deployed APIs
-- Multiple evironments dev, staging, live
+- Multiple environment dev, staging, live
 - Branches automatically deploy a dev branch for 24 hours that has e2e tests run against the endpoint straight away

 ## Configuring CI/CD

 You need to build the docker image if you don't want to use the default

-- check the registry tab in the project on gitlab for instructions
+- check the registry tab in the project on GitLab for instructions

 Requires environmental variables from IAM user created for deployments: